akkanben/reading-notes/README.md

-# Code Fellows Reading Notes

-Reading notes from classes at Code Fellows

-## Code 102 Reading Notes
+# Code 102 Reading Notes

 I tested into Code 201 but below is a list of topics covered from Code 102: